opf/openproject/README.md

 OpenProject Documents depends on OpenProject Plugins.
 Thus, if you haven't done it already, add the following line to the `Gemfile.plugins` in your OpenProject installation:

-`gem "openproject-plugins", git: "https://github.com/opf/openproject-plugins.git", :branch => "dev"`
+`gem "openproject-plugins", git: "https://github.com/opf/openproject-plugins.git", :branch => "stable"`

 For OpenProject Documents itself you need to add the following line to the `Gemfile.plugins` of OpenProject:

-`gem "openproject-documents", git: "https://github.com/opf/openproject-documents.git", :branch => "dev"`
+`gem "openproject-documents", git: "https://github.com/opf/openproject-documents.git", :branch => "stable"`

 Afterwards, run: